nickh/ntsh/README.md

 Perhaps longer-lived than I'd originally expected.

 Right.
 Here are some changes.
-You should comment on this line.
+You should comment on this line. Σ

-1 - 𝚺(1 - P)
+1 - 𝚺(1 - P) Σ

 Here are some ünicöde(®) characters. ƱΣ.